patricksurry/g3/README.md

 If *attribute* is defined, adds an attribute to the element, otherwise return the full dictionary of current attributes, defaulting to empty.

-## TODO

-- indicateSector

-- indicateOdometer

-- cylindrical axis stye for a magnetic compass, where we're looking at a disc edge on can we do a circle scale(1,0) ?

-- more throw messages. e.g. for g.measure(2) should be g.measure()(2) type of 2 isn't function

-- re-usability is not great, e.g. draw & modify different versions of a gauge, or reuse tick labeling components

-- upright axis label style

-- custom tick mark shape option for VSI arrows

-- fix drop-shadow for window cutout in altitudeDHC2 - apply to mask?

-- more pointer shapes, standardize names https://upload.wikimedia.org/wikipedia/commons/b/bc/Watch_hands_styles_fr.svg

-- Omega tachymeter example

-- diff on prior metrics + warn on missing metric after first call?